Bridging Data and Physics: A Graph Neural Network-Based Hybrid Twin Framework: Introduction

 To illustrate this idea, we consider synthetic data to present the methodology.
 The reference problem is the enrichment of a linear heat transfer simulation in order to predict a nonlinear counterpart response, unknown.
 These simulations are obtained using the FEM.
+Although the authors are aware about possible differences between real world problems and the use cases under consideration, the current work focuses on the proof of concept and the use cases with a more realistic problem setting will be a subject for future works.

 Here, the ignorance model is learnt using GNNs with a graph representation derived from the FEM discretization.
 GNNs offer the ability to capture a generalized representation of corrections across different scenarios (domain geometry or load position variations) and discretization levels, while requiring less data due to the imposition of geometric biases, thereby enhancing the efficiency of learning the ignorance model.

-We show proof of the efficiency of the hybrid framework under different domains and conditions, showcasing the stability, error reduction, and generalization capability compared to baseline, fully data-driven GNNs.
+We show proof of the efficiency of the hybrid framework under different domains and conditions, showing stability, error reduction, and generalization capability compared to baseline, fully data-driven GNNs.

 The paper is organised as follows.
 Section \ref{rel_works} exposes the state-of-the-art and makes an overview of the common approaches applied to the problem under consideration.
 Section \ref{method} describes the model architecture details.
 Following, Section \ref{experiment_setup} presents the configurations of the test use cases.
 Section \ref{results} analyses the results, and finally Section \ref{disc} concludes the paper, explores possible perspectives of the research and summarizes the findings.